Before Google Maps and even GPS, people used magnetic compasses for over 900 years in order to reliably navigate around the world.

 The very first compasses were made of a magnetized needle attached to a piece of wood or cork that floated freely in a dish of water.
 When the needle settled, the marked end would point toward magnetic north.

-You might be scratching your head a little considering what I just explained — i.e. opposite poles of magnets attract and the like poles repel.
-This confusion is owed to the fact the planet’s magnet is reversed, with its magnetic south pole orientated upwards near Earth’s geographic north pole and vice-versa.
+However, the planet’s dipole is actually reversed, with its magnetic south pole orientated upwards near Earth’s geographic north pole and vice-versa.
 So a compass technically points to Earth’s magnetic South Pole, but for navigation purposes, we’re interested in the geographic North.

-Why a compass doesn’t point towards the true North Pole
+Why a compass doesn’t point toward the true North Pole